kaylanw4/ECE253_144p/README.md

 The same file has runs to test on various datasets and also on the dataset that you will generate for low light.

-Follow the script in synthetic_low_light.ipynb to generate your low_light dataset
+Follow the script in synthetic_lowlight.ipynb to generate your low_light dataset